'I'm not angry, just sad'

 The damage follows mischief done to more than a dozen planters on Queen Street East early Friday.

 A Sault Ste.
 Marie Police Service spokesperson said Saturday no report about the church damage was filed.
-Lincoln Louttit doubts the mischief done at Good Counsel would be considered a hate crime.
+Lincoln Louttit doubts the mischief done at Good Counsel would be considered a hate crime that’s prompted by prejudice due to religion.
 He’s not aware of concerns from any Sault churches following suspicious fires at about a half-dozen churches, most Catholic, following the discovery in Kamloops.

 Tips police shared with businesses to keep properties safe during the COVID-19 pandemic can be used by churches, too, said Louttit.
 Using lights and locks and keeping property in clear view from the street can all help reduce the chance of crime.